portfolio future paleo porcelain

 Touching upon time & climate

 In these works, porcelain is not a ‘dead thing’.
-Eggshell porcelain is extremely sensitive.
+Eggshell porcelain is extremely sensitive and responsive.
 Raw and biscuit (or low-fired) porcelain is porous, permeable to water.
 High-fired eggshell porcelain is translucent, permeable to light.
+Through an intentionally chosen, consistent and recognizable visual language, the focus shifts from aesthetics to content.
 Regenerative transformation forms the core of the Cups with Soul series and the botanical porcelain.
-Current experiments with porcelain in water with living seaweed, algae, and mosses challenge perceptions of living, non-living, once-living, and never-living.
+Biomorphic, when I blow my breath before the raw liquid porcelain solidifies.
+Experiments with porcelain in water with living seaweed, algae, and mosses challenge perceptions of living, non-living, once-living, and never-living.
+Processes are set in motion to continue living, or even generate their own co-habitation (biotope, habitat, work).
+Time and climate are made tangible in a sensorial form of ecological storytelling.

 Breath, 2024